Help Wanted: An airbrush artist to save the summer

 But airbrushing — that was an art.
 The lettering had to be perfect.
 Sketches had to be realistic.
 Vacationers saw magic — the feeling of a summertime trip to the beach — in the personalized images.
 They would pay up to $100 for an airbrushed T-shirt.
 And a good airbrush artist could make $30,000 in a single summer.

-But if Zarfati did not find someone soon, there was little point to even opening one of his stores, Karma.
+If Zarfati did not find someone soon, there was little point to even opening one of his stores, Karma.

-“The store fails this summer without an airbrush artist,” Zarfati, 47, said.
+“The store fails this summer without an airbrush artist,” said Zarfati, 47.

 Beach towns and vacation spots across the country are struggling to hire enough workers, part of a nationwide labor shortage hitting fast-food joints, restaurants and manufacturing plants.
 Businesses that suffered last year when the pandemic kept customers away — and many of them laid off employees — are discovering that it is the workers who are hard to find now.

-The problem is critical for summer hotspots like Wildwood.
+The problem is critical for summer hot spots like Wildwood.
 What happens here during the 14 weeks between Memorial Day and Labor Day can make or break the entire year.

 “It’s sad to survive the pandemic, to make it this far and not have enough people to work,” said Denise Beckson, vice president of human resources at Morey’s Piers and Beachfront Water Parks in Wildwood, which is still looking to fill hundreds of open positions for its carnival games, roller coasters and Ferris wheel.